Babylon A.D.: Plot

-In a dystopian near-future, Russian mobster Gorsky (Depardieu) hires the mercenary Toorop (Diesel) to bring a young woman known only as Aurora (Thierry) from Asia to New York City.
+In a dystopian near future, a Russian mobster, Gorsky, hires the mercenary Toorop to bring a young woman known only as Aurora from Asia to New York City.
 Gorsky gives Toorop a variety of weapons and a subdermally implanted UN passport.
-Toorop, the girl, and her guardian Sister Rebeka (Yeoh), travel from the Noelite Convent in Kyrgyzstan to reach New York via Russia.
+Toorop, the girl, and, her guardian, Sister Rebeka, travel from the Noelite Convent in Kyrgyzstan to reach New York via Russia.

-Unlike in the technologically advanced U.S., war and terrorist activity have transformed Russia's cities into dangerous, overpopulated slums.
+Unlike in the technologically advanced United States, war and terrorist activity have transformed Russia's cities into dangerous, overpopulated slums.
 The stress of humanity's situation causes Aurora to act out in strange ways and display clairvoyance abilities.
-On one such occasion, Aurora, seemingly for no reason, panics and runs from a crowded train station, just before it explodes in a terrorist attack.
+On one such occasion, Aurora, seemingly for no reason, panics and runs from a crowded train station just before it explodes in a terrorist attack.

 The protagonists must also evade an unknown group of mercenaries claiming to have been sent by Aurora's supposedly dead father.
 Later, they board a submarine that carries refugees to Canada.
 To avoid satellite detection, the Captain of the submarine orders his crew to dive and he shoots some of the refugees still trying to get on board.
 Aurora, infuriated by the loss of life, operates the 30-year-old submarine without training.
 Sister Rebeka tells Toorop that Aurora could speak nineteen different languages by the age of two, and always seems to know things she has never learned.
 Three months before leaving with Toorop, she began acting differently.
 This occurred after a Noelite doctor administered a pill.
 The doctor told her to go to New York City and arranged for Toorop to escort them.

-After arriving in Alaska with help from Toorop's associate Finn (Strong), the protagonists are attacked by weaponized drones.
+After arriving in Alaska with help from Toorop's associate, Finn, the protagonists are attacked by weaponized drones.
 Toorop manages to destroy all the drones, but also gets wounded.
-These perils cause Finn to betray the group, so Toorop shoots him dead.
+The perils cause Finn to betray the group and so Toorop shoots him dead.

 Once in Harlem, a news broadcast about the bombing of the Kyrgyzstan convent causes the group to realize there is more going on than they know.
-The Noelites have become a major new salvationist religion, which vast numbers of people cling to as the world spirals out of control.
-However, in private meetings, it is seen that their High Priestess (Charlotte Rampling) only desires power and uses invented miracles to court converts.
 Gorsky, working for the Noelites, had planted a tracking device in Toorop's passport and bombed the convent when he knew they were in the United States.
 The doctor who earlier saw Aurora examines her again in a hotel room.
 When he leaves, Aurora reveals (without being told) that she is pregnant with twins despite being a virgin.